 11. Merging of I and Other

-It may seem as we make our way through these aspects of identity in peak-experience that we are saying the same thing in a different way.
-Maslow acknowledges that, however, there are subtle differences and I hope these can be seen.
+It may seem as we make our way through these aspects of identity in peak experience that we are saying the same thing in a different way.

 Maslow suggests here that the person becomes pure psyche and less an object in the world.
 As the ego-led self interacts in the world, it perceives others are often times its enemy, or perhaps adversary or competitor.
 There is I and Other.
 The psychoanalyst, Lacan, in his concept of The Mirror Stage 5 referred to a “big Other” (society and its rules) and a “small Other” (other people or egos) and parallels can be drawn here.
 By letting go of the need to control the other and allow it to exist under its own rules, Maslow says, I can emancipate myself from the not-me and live by my own intrinsic laws.
-He says that in peak-experience both my internal intra-psychic laws and the extra-psychic laws of the other are not so different and can be integrated.
+He says that in peak experience, both intra-psychic laws and the extra-psychic laws of the other are not so different and we can integrate them.

 12. Unmotivated by Needs

-Maslow says, that for the individual in peak-experience, there is the phenomenon of feeling unmotivated, or undriven by needs, especially lower-level deficiency needs.
-He says that in the highest level of experience of the most authentic self, there is non-striving, non-needing, non-wishing.
+Maslow says that for the individual in peak experience, there is the phenomenon of feeling unmotivated or undriven by needs, especially lower-level deficiency needs.
+He says that in the highest level of experience of the most authentic self, there is non-striving, non-needing, and non-wishing.
 The individual simply is.
-Everything, he says, comes as it is needed and of its own accord without effort and execution of the will.
-It seems a point of equilibrium has been reached, albeit in peak-experience, temporary.
+Everything, he says, comes as we need it and of its own accord without effort and execution of the will.
+It seems we reach a point of equilibrium in peak experience, albeit temporarily.

-Maslow says the individual now act totally, without deficiency, without need to avoid pain or hunger or displeasure.
+Maslow says the individual now acts totally, without deficiency, without need to avoid pain or hunger or displeasure.
 Behaviour becomes self-validating.
-At this level of peak-experience, Maslow calls the person godlike because gods are considered to have no needs or want, no deficiencies, no lack.
+At this level of peak experience, Maslow calls the person godlike because we consider gods to have no needs or wants, no deficiencies, and no sense of lack.

 13. Artistic Expression

-Expression and communication in peak-experience tend often to become poetic, mythical and rhapsodic as if expressing a natural language of being, Maslow writes.
-He suggests that, at the time of writing, that he had only recently become aware fo this aspect of identity in peak-experience and so didn't say much more about it.
+Expression and communication in peak experience tend often to become poetic, mythical and rhapsodic as if expressing a natural language of being, Maslow writes.
+He suggests that, at the time of writing, he had only recently become aware of this aspect of identity in peak experience, and so didn't say much more about it.

-However, it seems like another aspect of authenticity and it is something I have seen in artists, writers, musicians and other naturally creative people, who, it seems to me, are capable of acting more authentically than most other people.
+However, it seems like another aspect of authenticity, and it is something I have observed in artists, writers, musicians, and other naturally creative people, who, to me, appear capable of acting more authentically than most other people.
 Most people insist on putting on the most elaborate show in order to hide their real selves often to their own lack of awareness.
 It seems to me that an artist often knows their performance is, in fact, a show – a display from a deeper source.

 14. Sense of Completion

-Maslow says that all peak-experience is a completion of the act, total discharge, catharsis, or climax.
-Completion of the act is of vital importance and the absence of which in clinical respects, can reflect a psychic disturbance and a playing out of illness in the body or a behavioural abnormality.
-Completion played out in the world of people and things, Maslow writes, is perfection, justice and beauty.
+Maslow says that all peak experiences are a culmination of the act, a total discharge, catharsis, or climax.
+Completion of the act is of vital importance, and the absence of which, in clinical respects, can reflect a psychic disturbance and a playing out of illness in the body or a behavioural abnormality.
+Completion, as Maslow writes, plays out in the world of people and things, is perfection, justice, and beauty.

-The inner and outer worlds are isomorphic, Maslow writes, and are dialectically related i.e. they are mutually causative.
-He askes how does this influence identity? and suggests that only those of us who reach peak-experience can find closure or completion and that those who do not peak always have a deficiency.
+The inner and outer worlds are isomorphic, Maslow writes, and are dialectically related, i.e. they are mutually causative.
+He asks how this influences identity.
+And suggests that only those who reach peak experience can find closure or completion, and that those who do not peak always have a deficiency.

 15. Playfulness

-The playfulness Maslow refers to here is not a frivolous idle and pointless play undertaken as a means of perhaps distraction.
-But it is rather a higher level playfulness – Maslow says it is existential in the sense that it is an amusement or delight with both the smallness and the largeness of the human being that transcends the dominance-subordinance polarity of ordinary everyday existence.
-Hierarchial structures we see acted out in society seem not to be of concern to the individual in peak-experience.
+The playfulness Maslow refers to here is not a frivolous, idle, and pointless play undertaken as a means of perhaps distraction.
+However, it is rather a higher level of playfulness – Maslow describes it as existential, in the sense that it is an amusement or delight with both the smallness and the largeness of the human being, which transcends the dominance-subordinance polarity of ordinary, everyday existence.
+Hierarchical structures we see acted out in society seem not to be of concern to the individual in peak experience.

-He calls it a transcendence of locality, time and space, of history and the ego-led surface personality.
+He calls it a transcendence of locality, time, and space, of history, and the ego-led, suggesting that to be amused by a particular circumstance, not in a mocking way but in an accepting and loving manner, enables us to coexist simultaneously in both the inner and outer worlds' surface personality.
 He calls playfulness in this sense, a resolver of dichotomies and a solution to insoluble problems.
-Maslow says that to be amused by the particular circumstance, not in a mocking way, but in an accepting and loving way, allows us to live simultaneously in the inner and outer world without conflict.
+Maslow suggests that to be amused by a particular circumstance, not in a mocking way but in an accepting and loving manner, enables us to coexist simultaneously in both the inner and outer worlds without conflict.

 16. Surprise Happenings